 Firstport

-Firstport is Scotland’s development agency for start-up social enterprise, and is responsible for managing the Scottish Government’s Social Entrepreneurs Fund in conjunction with Scotland Unlimited.
-Firstport enables pre start-up and start-up social entrepreneurs to test, refine and grow their ideas in to viable social enterprise businesses.
+Firstport is Scotland’s development agency for start-up social enterprise.
+Since 2007, Firstport has enabled pre start-up and start-up social entrepreneurs to test, refine and grow their ideas in to viable social enterprise businesses.
+They also provide funding for social enterprises, including Pounds for Purpose for young people aged 16 – 26 years old, Start It, Build It, and the Social Innovation Challenge Fund.

 Social Investment Scotland

-Social Investment Scotland (SIS) is a charity and social enterprise that provides loans to the third sector in Scotland.
-Set up by the Scottish Government in 2001, SIS has supported many social enterprises to scale-up, grow and deliver increased social impact.
+Social Investment Scotland (SIS) is a charity and social enterprise that provides loan funding and business support to the third sector in Scotland.
+Set up by Scottish Government in 2001, SIS has supported many social enterprises to scale-up, grow and deliver increased social impact.

 To find out more, visit the Social Investment Scotland website.